NikKowPHP/social-brain/chapters/chapter-12.md

 1.  **To Give Feedback:** Use the "Debug" Protocol (Permission, Data, Co-Create).
 2.  **To Receive Feedback:** Use the "Intake" Protocol (Regulate, Resist, Request Data).
 3.  **To Make Change Stick:** Use the "Upgrade" Protocol (Define Micro-Behavior, Create Trigger, Self-Acknowledge).

+---

+You now have the tools to give and receive feedback in a way that fosters growth, not threat.
+You can debug one-on-one interactions.
+But how do you apply this in the most complex and high-stakes environment of all—the team meeting?
+It is time to step onto the conductor's stage.